Reactor protection system: Pressurized water reactors

 Each parameter is measured by independent channels such that actuation of any two channels would result in an automatic SCRAM or reactor shutdown.
 The system also allows manual actuation by the operator.

+Advanced reactors

+While much of historical RPS development is rooted in large light-water reactor practice, RPS concepts and design requirements also appear in advanced and smaller reactors.
+For example, digital RPS development has also been documented for high-temperature gas-cooled reactors (HTGRs).